-The calibration procedure itself requires the use of a resistive load bank, and certified actual meters for voltage and current.
+The calibration procedure itself requires the use of a grid, and certified actual meters for voltage and current.
 The accuracy of the calibration will be directly affected by the accuracy of the measuring equipment you use.
 Detailed instructions are available with the utility.